jakoschiko/dicetest/GUIDE.md

 }
 ```

 The closure contains your test.
 With the passed `fate` you can generate pseudorandom test data and make assertions.
-If the closure panics, the runner catches it, logs the test result to stdout and resumes the panic.
+If the closure panics, the checker catches it, logs the test result to stdout and resumes the panic.

 You can use environment variables to configure how the test is run and when the test result will be logged.
 The documentation of [`checker::check`] lists all environment variables.